All Episodes

 And I'm just telling you, this is happening throughout our culture.

-Everybody's sitting around and pausing and waiting before they say anything because they don't want to either get yelled at, they don't want to be offended uh or offensive or or or what have you.
+Everybody's sitting around and pausing and waiting before they say anything because they don't want to either get yelled at.

-So we've we got people walking on eggshells.
+So we've got people walking on eggshells.

-Careers, attire, climb the corporate ladder, do all these things, get rid of this whole notion of having a home and a family.
+And one of the reasons was because the early feminists sought to remake women in the image of men, careers, attire, climb the corporate ladder, do all these things, get rid of this whole notion of having a home and a family.

-And men would love to have a family as long as I never went home.
+Men would love to have a family as long as I never went home.

-Men would love to be able to have a family and have the wife raise the kids but spend all the time on the golf course.
+Men would love to be able to have a family and have the wife raise the kids, but spend all the time on the golf course.

 Then it came about the new definition of the ideal husband was if he was the one got up at three in the morning to change diapers.